jeffskinnerbox/ubuntu-desktop/README.md

 ### GNOME Desktop
-I was hoping to install the basic Gnome desktop environment, also known as the Vanilla desktop, you could do the the following, but I [repeately ran into "purple screen" problem][12]:
+I was hoping to install the basic Gnome desktop environment, also known as the Vanilla desktop, you could do the following, but I [repeatedly ran into "purple screen" problem][12]:

 ```bash
 # install vanilla GNOME desktop